 From natural places to little visited monuments, through spaces of cultural empowerment.
-The Nasrid City proposes a range of unusual possibilities that complement the experience in the famous palace.
+The Nasrid City proposes a range of unusual possibilities that complement the overwhelming experience that provides a visit to southern Spain most popular attraction, the magnificent Moorish Alhambra palace and gardens.

 The tourist attraction of the Alhambra is undeniable, thousands of curious people from all corners of the world check every day why this is the most visited monument in Spain.
 But Granada has many enchanting and anonymous places that are worth knowing thoroughly.